JUNE

 Education and Training

-My work is informed by psychodynamics, neurobiology, critical theory, family systems, and trauma-centered modalities.
+My work is informed by psychoanalysis, neurobiology, critical theory, family systems, and trauma-centered modalities.
 I engage in ongoing consultation, training, teaching, advocacy, and my own personal psychotherapy.

 License